Azure-Samples/java-on-aca/install.md

 Before you begin working through the lab, you’ll need to make sure that you have all the required tools installed and configured in your development environment, and that your Azure subscription is ready for the labs.
 Please complete the following steps before proceeding:

 1. **[Set up your development environment using GitHub Codespaces](#use-github-codespaces-strongly-recommended).** This will give you a fully configured development environment without requiring any software installation or configuration on your local workstation.
 This environment will also contain a cloned copy of the example Spring Petclinic workload code from the GitHub repo.
-2. **[Configure your subscription and deploy prerequisite Azure Resources](#configure-your-subscription-and-deploy-pre-requisite-azure-resources).** Once you've set up your dev environment, you'll need to run a couple scripts that will automate some required subscription configuration and resources deployment tasks.
+2. **[Configure your subscription and deploy prerequisite Azure resources](#configure-your-subscription-and-deploy-pre-requisite-azure-resources).** Once you've set up your dev environment, you'll need to run a couple scripts that will automate some required subscription configuration and resources deployment tasks.

 These setup tasks can take several minutes to complete, so we suggest starting this process as soon as possible.